di-unipi-socc/DockerImageMiner/README.md

 ## Citation
 > R. Guidotti, J. Soldani, D. Neri, A. Brogi, D. Pedreschi *"Helping your Docker images to spread based on explainable models"*, Submitted to PKDD 2018.

+## Explaining Successful Dockers using Pattern Mining Analysis
+We present an analytical approach based on frequent pattern mining aimed at understanding how to improve an image to increase its popularity.
+The analysis  highlight that most of the Docker images follow rules which are very common but that do not lead to a consistent level of popularity, while some rules only used by a small portion of the images are very stable and predictive of high level of popularity both in terms of pulls and stars.
+Moreover, most of the maximum successful rules are followed only by images released by official repositories and this is not happening by chance.

+## Citation
+> R. Guidotti, J. Soldani, D. Neri, A. Brogi *"Explaining Successful Dockers using Pattern Mining Analysis"*, Submitted to DataMod 2018.